Manager support

 4

-A support layer that stays scoped to the program design
+A support layer that stays inside the program design

 Conversation support

-This layer should make conversations more useful, more focused, and easier to continue after the first debrief without pretending that software carries the whole relationship.
+This layer should make the next development conversation more useful, more focused, and easier to continue after the first debrief without pretending that software carries the whole relationship.

 Product proof

-The same development brief can support the follow-through conversation
+The same development brief can support the next development conversation

-Manager or facilitator support should build on the same participant brief and stay inside the same product and trust boundaries.
+Manager or facilitator support should build on the same participant brief and stay inside the same product and visibility boundaries.

 The live sample is temporarily unavailable.
-You can still open the full preview or review the pilot path.
+You can still open the full preview or continue with the secondary link below.

 What remains human